Which would I put on, LEDs or halogens? Led is so expensive. A familiar twist?

 Halogen spots produce too much heat (> 250°C), which damages the objects they illuminate.

-Obviously, these temperatures can be dangerous if the lamp comes into contact with skin or flammable materials.
+It is clear that these temperatures can be dangerous if the lamp comes into contact with skin or flammable materials.

 The effect of temperature must be taken into account, especially when illuminating art or in a small space.